-Most designs require the regulator output voltage measured at the CPU pins to droop when the output current increases.
-The specified voltage drop corresponds to a dc output resistance (Ro), also referred to as a load line.
+Most designs require the regulator output voltage, measured at the CPU pins, to drop when the output current increases.
+The specified voltage drop corresponds to a dc output resistance ($R{\rm O}$), also referred to as a load line.
+The ADP3192A has the flexibility of adjusting $R{\rm O}$, independent of current-limit or compensation components, and it can also support CPUs that do not require a load line.